 Like clockwork, September ushers in the annual elk rut as bulls posture and battle with each other for the opportunity to breed cows.
-Elk can be seen across the Reserve, but the best place to view the rut is at the Slippery Ann Elk Viewing Area on the Charles M. Russell National Wildlife Refuge.
+Elk can be seen across the prairie, but the best place to view the rut is at the Slippery Ann Elk Viewing Area on the Charles M. Russell National Wildlife Refuge.

 A bull elk keeps a watchful eye over his cows at the Slippery Ann Elk Viewing Area on the Charles M. Russell National Wildlife Refuge.
 Photo by Dennis Lingohr.

 Bison return to their regular patterns with the rut finished in late August and early September.
 Bulls disperse and can be found being solitary or in small bachelor groups while the cows and calves continue to move around in large herds.
 Bison are present on our Sun Prairie, Dry Fork, and White Rock properties.
-Learn more about bison viewing on the Reserve here.
+Learn more about bison viewing on the prairie here.

 Fall is also a great time to bird watch on the prairie.
 Many of our summer avian visitors are still present in September and October, and migratory birds making their way south to escape colder conditions in Canada begin to appear in November, depending on the weather.

 The prairie also receives more precipitation with the onset of fall.
 Many roads become completely impassible when wet, even in a four-wheel drive vehicle, due to a substance referred to as gumbo.
 Gumbo creates an extremely slippery driving surface when wet and hardens almost like concrete as it dries.
 Always watch the weather before embarking on a trip, and if rain or snow is in the forecast, leave extra time for travel or consider postponing your trip.
 Learn more on our Road and Weather Conditions page.